Tesla Model 3 vs Hyundai IONIQ 6

 The Tesla Model 3 features a 15.4-inch touchscreen, while the Hyundai IONIQ 6 gets a 12.3-inch display and 12.3-inch instruments.

-The Tesla Model 3 stands out with ambient lighting that you will not find on the Hyundai IONIQ 6.
-The Hyundai IONIQ 6 counters with Apple CarPlay, power tailgate, V2L and BOSE audio.
+The Hyundai IONIQ 6 counters with Apple CarPlay, wireless charging and V2L that the Tesla Model 3 does not offer.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain